paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: The essence of : Following a wavefunction as it propagates

 The motivation for the recurring and adaptive recalculation of the relevant subspace is that most of a Hilbert space is irrelevant to finite-time dynamics~\cite{Poulin2011PRL,Verstraete}: Given an initial state in an exponentially large Hilbert space and a realistically scaled Hamiltonian, the time it would take to evolve into most parts of the Hilbert space would far exceed the relevant timescales, such that only an exponentially tiny fraction of the Hilbert space is relevant for finite-time evolution.

 As a simple illustrative example, consider the time evolution of a linearly displaced harmonic oscillator, i.e., a system described by a Hamiltonian of the type $H = \hbar\omega a^\dag a + \hbar \lambda \left(a + a^\dag\right)$, from an initial vacuum state $\ket{\psi(0)} = \ket{0}$.
-The time evolution (given by coherent states) is illustrated in Fig.~\ref{fig:moving_basis_set}: We see that most of the Hilbert space is irrelevant to the time evolution at any given time and that a relatively small set of basis states suffices to describe the majority of the state at any time, but that the set of relevant basis states changes (or, in this case, oscillates) over time.
+The time evolution (which corresponds to oscillating coherent states) is illustrated in Fig.~\ref{fig:moving_basis_set}: We see that most of the Hilbert space is irrelevant to the time evolution at any given time and that a relatively small set of basis states suffices to describe the majority of the state at any time, but that the set of relevant basis states changes (or, in this case, oscillates) over time.

 Thus, at any time, we could imagine following the state in its time evolution with only 10 or 20 basis states and capture essentially the entire dynamics by neglecting all the basis states outside of these basis states, thereby saving enormous computational resources by not even constructing the irrelevant parts of the Hamiltonian, state vector, etc. This concept is visualized in a more complicated and realistic scenario in Fig.~\ref{fig:coeff_distribution}, which shows the highly localized distribution of the coefficients $\abs{\braket{n}{\psi}}^2$ in a non-equilibrium Holstein model~\eqref{eq:holstein} that will be discussed in more detail in section~\ref{sec:benchmarking}.